Protecting Human Health and the Environment

 What is Operable Unit 1?

-During cleanup, a Superfund site can be divided into distinct areas depending on the complexity of the problems associated with the site.
-These areas are called operable units (OUs) and may address geographic areas of a site, specific site problems, or areas where a specific action is required.
+A Superfund site can be divided into distinct areas depending on the complexity of the problems associated with the site.
+These areas are called operable units (OUs) and may address geographic areas, specific site problems, or areas where a specific action is required.

 The Site in Jacksonville has been divided into two operable units to facilitate cleanup of known contamination.
 The Operable Unit 1 (OU1) remedy addresses contaminated soil and groundwater on-site and off-site and contaminated sediment and surface water in the St. Johns River.